 The Lightning Talk format is very similar to a standard paper session or complete panel, only with more papers and shorter presentations.
 Six to eight papers are presented in a more abbreviated manner (six-minute maximum).
 After each presentation there will be two minutes of Q&A. Rather than using designated discussants, each participant reads the other papers and provides comments on one of them.
 At the conclusion of the presentations there is time for more extensive Q&A about any of the papers.
 The chair will help to keep presentations within the exact time limit, and each presenter will read the other papers and provide comments on one of them.

-If you are participating virtually in a Lightning Talk session, you can view the virtual conference instructions here.
+If you are participating virtually in a Lightning Talk session, you can view instructions for the hybrid conference and virtual attendees here.

 Frequently Asked Questions